 I regularly support teachers who are looking to do a similar thing to me!
 I have a ‘tutor training qualification’ going live in January which will allow teachers to enroll and become a registered Education Boutique tutor.
 Using the name of an established company and using our well established marketing techniques will help those teachers who have the teaching skills, but not the business skills, to learn how to market themselves and build a profitable business for themselves.
 To read more of Lucy's story please find her on Facebook

 Master your money in 28 days

 Very limited places, so find out more today.

-I hope that you have enjoyed reading Lucy’s story.
-To be inspired by how other people have used money to create their own sense of freedom, please see the Finance for Freedom series.
+I hope that you have enjoyed reading Lucy's story.
+To be inspired by how other people have used money to create their own sense of freedom, please see the Master Your Money series.

 Please also come and join my women's only Your Money Sorted group where you will get inspiration and loads of money related challenges and chat.